define-private-public/PSRayTracing/README.rst

 Overall this was a fun project.

-I’d love to visit some of these ideas, as they could bring better perf and add all around fun features, but I want to get onto other projects.
+I'd love to visit some of these ideas, as they could bring better perf and add all around fun features, but I want to get onto other projects.
 Someday...

 * Book 3's handling of PDFs could be more memory friendly.
 I stated before there was not much optimization